 Snowboarding does help with surfing to an extent.
-As a snowboarder, you’ll already be used to standing and balancing on a board.
-You will still need to learn many new skills and won’t become proficient right away, but you’ll have an easier time than someone with no experience with board sports.
+Snowboarders are already used to standing and balancing on a board.
+They will still need to learn many new skills and won’t become proficient right away, but snowboarders will have an easier time than someone with no board sport experience .

 How Can Snowboarding Help With Surfing?